ahwatts/graphplay/README.md

 #### Visual Studio

-Load up `graphplay.sln` and build it.
+Load up `msvc/graphplay.sln` and build it.

+The builds will be in `msvc\Debug` and `msvc\Release`, depending on the options you build with.

+At the moment, the only working configuration with Visual Studio is the 32-bit Debug configuration.

 #### XCode